kevinpruvost/kevinpruvost_epitech/README.md

 svn export https://github.com/kevinpruvost/kevinpruvost_epitech/trunk/CPool </br></br>

 If you are on Windows, then take the url related to the file or folder you want to download and download it on <br>https://kinolien.github.io/gitzip/</br>
+You'll have to generate a token on this site to be allowed to download a project's specific content.